muhamed-didovic/shortener-frank/README.md

 ## Available routes and their explanations

-This package consists of 4 routes:
+This package consists of 4 routes (you don't need to include them into your routes):

 ```php
 Route::group(